45 Drought Tolerant Plants For Dry Climates

 Fringed sage, also commonly called prairie sagewort, produces dense masses of frilly silvery-green foliage.
 This plant grows in clusters with upright semi-woody stems.

 Fringed sage is a great choice for a naturalized drought-resistant landscape.
-Plant it in full sun with loamy well-drained soil.
-This is an easy-to-grow, low-maintenance plant.
-If plants start looking scraggly, prune off any dead or overgrown stems to keep the plant bushy and compact.
+Plant it in full sun with loamy, well-drained soil.
+This easy-to-grow, low-maintenance plant responds well to pruning if it starts looking scraggly.
+Cut off any dead or overgrown stems to keep it bushy and compact.

 Furman’s Red Sage